usnistgov/ns3-cosim/README.md

 ## Contact Information

-This repository is mainted by:
+This repository is maintained by:
   - Thomas Roth (@tpr1)

 ## Citation Information